 Some of the links in the posts above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

-All pictures are either mine or link directly back to the Flickr page with the picture for attribution purposes.
-Thanks!
+All pictures are either mine, sourced from unsplash or another public domain site, or link directly back to the source of the picture for attribution purposes.